paudetseis/PyRaysum/docs/turtorials/3/3_invert_rf.rst

 Recording Geometry
 ~~~~~~~~~~~~~~~~~~

 Now it is time to run the script.
-We define the backazimuth and slowness
+We define the back-azimuth and
-of seismic rays arriving at Hyberabad from the Philipines.
-The time
+slowness of seismic rays arriving at Hyderabad from the Philippines.
+The
-window should span the intervall between 0 and 25 seconds after the
+time window should span the interval between 0 and 25 seconds after the
 arrival of the direct P-wave.
 Data should be bandpass filtered between
 20 and 2 seconds period.